I offer deep reverence and gratitude to my teachers and lineage

 A spiritual pioneer, Maya Tiwari serves humanity by awakening the spirit of ahimsa, or harmony, in every person whose life she touches.
 For thirty years, she has put this ability to inspire and create change in human behavior and understanding to work through education, outreach, and service to humankind.
 Maya established the Wise Earth School of Ayurveda in 1981, with the vision of restoring the long lost Inner Medicine principles and practices of Ayurveda, known as Sadhana.
 I have trained extensively with Maya in both the USA and here in Australia.
 I am blessed to call Maya my teacher and filled with humility and gratitude that she is in my life.
 Maya served for two decades as a Vedic monk, belonging to India’s prestigious Veda Vyasa lineage.
 In 2010, Maya made the radical decision to renounce her monastic title Her Holiness, Sri Swami Mayatitananda.
 This decision was made to, as she puts it, ‘walk a simpler and more accessible life in service of the populations in need,’ which she continues to do to this day.
 Maya has written several books.
 My favourites are ‘Women’s Power to Heal’ and ‘The Path of Practice’.

 Simon was one of my first yoga teachers, and the teacher who encouraged me both to teach and to open my own studio (Samadhi Yoga).
 When I got married in 2007 it was Simon that walked me down the aisle.
 Thank you for being in my life Simon, I love you dearly!
 Simon has been teaching yoga for over 30 years and has developed a unique and personal teaching style, keeping classes diverse, focused and fun.
-He has a special interest in Yin and Yang yoga and has some wonderful DVD’s available on this subject.
+He has a special interest in Yin and Yang yoga.